junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Ensuring Access to Abortion Act of 2022”.
+This Act may be cited as the “Ensuring Women’s Right to Reproductive Freedom Act”.

 ## § 2.
 Interference with interstate abortion services prohibited